paul-thebaud/foscia/website/docs/about.md

 ## What is Foscia?

-_Type safe, modular and intuitive API client._
+_Type safe, modular and intuitive API/data client._

 **Foscia** is a simple, framework-agnostic, API client built with functional programming in mind.
 It can integrate with any Web app using JavaScript or